GMPtk/MCSimViaRtools/README.md

 * Rename the directory (remove the ```-master``` suffix).

-If you are using this tool to generate simulations for RVis, RVis will start in this location when browsing for MCSim simulation executables.

 ## Test

 Follow these steps to test the build environment using the [butadiene](http://cvs.savannah.gnu.org/viewvc/mcsim/mcsim/examples/butadiene/) example model provided: